hectorhuertas/.dotfiles/README.md

 ### To Do
 ##### High
-* Prevent pushing to master in important shared repos
 ##### Medium
 * Find a good way to diff things, both git and non-git
   * Try to ditch `icdiff`, `colordiff`, `diff-so-fancy` and such